anderlli0053/anderlli0053/README.md

 - Normality is a paved road; It's comfortable to walk, but no flowers grow on it!

+- As above, so below, as within, so without, as the universe, so the soul.

 🇦🇺         🇳🇿         🇸🇮         🇨🇦